junxit/us-congress-bills-114/bill.md

 > To amend the Internal Revenue Code of 1986 to make permanent the rule allowing certain tax-free distributions from individual retirement accounts for charitable purposes.

 ## § 1.
+Short title

+This Act may be cited as the “Permanent IRA Charitable Contribution Act of 2015”.

+## § 2.
 Rule allowing certain tax-free distributions from individual retirement accounts for charitable purposes made permanent

 - **(a)** *In general* Section 408(d)(8) of the Internal Revenue Code of 1986 is amended by striking subparagraph (F).
 - **(b)** *Effective date* The amendment made by this section shall apply to distributions made in taxable years beginning after December 31, 2014.

-## § 2.
+## § 3.
 Budgetary effects

 The budgetary effects of this Act shall not be entered on either PAYGO scorecard maintained pursuant to section 4(d) of the Statutory Pay-As-You-Go Act of 2010.